danlargo/v4l2Camera/camControl/camControl_Readme.md

 - Can capture AVI-MJPEG video files to file (didn't want any library dependencies on install so no MP4 capure right now)
 - CamControl is based on the Qt UI api and has native support for snapshot of JPG, BMP and PNG image formats.

-- [ ] To Do - add raw MJPEG, H.264 and H.265 frame capture to video support with no re-encoding (raw dump to file)
-- [ ] To Do - add RTSP and RTMP casting for Motion-JPEG, H.264 and H.265 image formats.
+**NEW**

+- video capture support to AVI for all formats other than H264.
+- video capture support to MP4 for H264 frames

+- streaming support for all image formats (other than H264), using multi-part HTTP
+- streaming support for H264 frames using RTSP and RTP

 <br/><br/><hr/>